MichaelRWolf/wendy-ai/notes-from-google-doc.md

 generate the standard three-section package (full convo + Wendy extract + summary) for that part.

-Once you confirm Part 1 looks right, we’ll repeat the same for Part 2.
+Once you confirm Part 1 looks right, we'll repeat the same for Part 2.

-When both are done, I’ll show you how to combine the two summaries into a seamless “Episode 1 complete” version.
+When both are done, I'll show you how to combine the two summaries into a seamless "Episode 1 complete" version.

 That way you get cleaner chunks that are easier to store and edit, and I can work within message limits without losing any depth.